Xeno nucleic acid: History

 The term "xeno nucleic acid" was coined in 2009, being used in a xenobiology context.
 However, many sugar-modified nucleic acids had been created long before the term was created.

-Nearly five decades later after DNA was first discovered, around the early 2000s, researchers created a number of exotic DNA-like structures which would later be called XNAs.
+Nearly five decades after DNA was first discovered, around the early 2000s, researchers created a number of exotic DNA-like structures which would later be called XNAs.
 These are synthetic polymers that can carry the same information as a DNA, but with different molecular constituents.
 The initial X in the term XNA derives from the systematic prefix xeno- (Greek: ξένος, "foreign") and indicates the difference in the molecular structure as compared to those of DNA or RNA.

 Initial XNA research yielded limited practical utility until the development of a special polymerase enzyme, capable of copying XNA from a DNA template as well as copying XNA back into DNA.
 Pinheiro et al. (2012) have demonstrated an XNA-capable polymerase that works on sequences of around 100 base pairs in length.
 More recently, synthetic biologists Philipp Holliger and Alexander Taylor succeeded in creating XNAzymes, the XNA equivalent of a ribozyme, enzymes made of RNA.
 This demonstrates that XNAs can not only store hereditary information, but can also serve as enzymes, raising the possibility that life elsewhere could have begun with something other than RNA or DNA.